Skip to content

 lerim serve is the all-in-one runtime process.
 It starts:

-1. HTTP API — JSON endpoints used by CLI commands (ask, sync, maintain, status)
+1. HTTP API — JSON endpoints used by CLI commands (answer, ingest, curate, status)

-2. Daemon loop — Background sync and maintain cycles on configured intervals
+2. Daemon loop — Background ingest and curate cycles on configured intervals

 This is the Docker container entrypoint (lerim up runs lerim serve inside the container), but it can also be run directly for development without Docker.